zsibisi/zsibisi/README.md

 ### Hi there 👋

-I'm Zinhle short for Z, a web development student who is passionate about creating engaging and dynamic web applications.
+I'm Z, a web development student who is passionate about creating engaging and dynamic web applications.
 I'm currently learning the latest web technologies and frameworks to create responsive, user-friendly websites that provide a seamless user experience.

 My Skills
 - HTML/CSS